The most famous restaurant in every state

 Alaska: Club Paris, Anchorage

-This restaurant wasn't established until the 1950s, but its building dates back to the 1920s, having served time as both a funeral home and a furniture store.
+This restaurant wasn't established until the 1950s, but its building dates to the 1920s, having served time as both a funeral home and a furniture store.
 Today, though, the steaks are the main draw.
-Cut and aged on site, they're an enduring hit with Anchorage residents – if your wallet allows, splash out on the famous 4-inch filet mignon.
+Cut and aged on site, they're an enduring hit with Anchorage residents – if your wallet allows, splash out on the famous 4-inch-thick filet mignon.
 The iconic neon sign is an instantly recognizable feature of this legendary steakhouse too.

 Arizona: Durant's Steakhouse, Phoenix